 Your experiences, thoughts and ideas.
 Feedback on your stay

 Do let us know how you get on in the islands, what your saw and what you thought of the hostels.
 We are always looking for ideas about how to improve our hostels.

 Do make an entry in the hostel house book.
 You will find a house book inside each of our hostels.
-Hostellers use to make comments about their stay, the local area and, even, their thoughts on life, the universe and everything.
-They also use it to pass on useful tips to other travellers.
+We encourage hostellers to make comments about their stay, the local area and, even, their thoughts on life, the universe and everything.
+Please also use the opportunity to pass on useful tips to other travellers.
 Our newsletter of the Crofters’ Hostels is compiled from entries in these books.

 If you enjoyed your visit to the hostels, please consider joining the GHHT

 If you enjoyed your visit, and want to support the hostels long term, please consider joining the Trust.
 As a member you receive regular updates on the work of the Trust and the hostels.
 Importantly we need members to keep the hostels alive.
 All the trustees are members who agreed to help run the Trust, and to support the hostels.
 There is lots to do, not just at the hostels on work parties, but contributing from your own home.